howtographql/howtographql/content/frontend/vue-apollo/1-getting-started.md

 #### Prepare Styling

-This tutorial is about the concepts of GraphQL and how you can use it from within a VueJS application, so we want to spend the least time on styling issues.
+This tutorial is about the concepts of GraphQL and how you can use it from within a VueJS application, so we want to spend a minimal amount of time on styling issues.
 To ease up usage of CSS in this project, you'll use the [Tachyons](http://tachyons.io/) library which provides a number of CSS classes.
 Use npm to install Tachyons like so:

 <Instruction>